Flagsmith/flagsmith-docs/docs/deployment/migrating-from-self-hosted-to-cloud.md

 - **Step 5.** Register and re-add your users and passwords (Flagsmith support will need to assign at least one organisation administrator to the newly imported organisation)

+## What is exported?

+We **will** export the following entities:

+- Flags
+- Segments
+- Identities
+- Integrations

+We **will not** export the following entities:

+- Flagsmith Users that log into the Dashboard and manage Flagsmith
+- Audit logs
+- Change requests
+- Scheduled flag changes

 ## The export process

 The export process involves running a command from a terminal window.
 This must either be run from a running container